 Trust Us With Your Heart

 This visit sets a course for the rest of your heart care journey.
 From here, you may receive ongoing care from one of our exceptional care teams or referrals to specialists with advanced training in complex forms of heart and vascular care.
 Wherever the journey leads, Hurley Heart Center is here to care for hardworking hearts like yours.

 Hurley’s Congestive Heart Failure Nurse Navigator

 A congestive heart failure patient’s outlook for the future depends on factors such as how well they respond to and follow their treatment plan.
 With this in mind, Hurley offers a congestive heart failure nurse navigator program to help patients and their caregivers navigate the healthcare system.
 The nurse navigator’s clinical know-how and support allows patients to focus on feeling better and managing their condition successfully.
-As the region’s only hospital to offer a CHF nurse navigator program, we are proud to bring this benefit to our patients.

 What is the Role of Hurley’s Nurse Navigator?

 The congestive heart failure (CHF) nurse navigator assists patients at the bedside when they are hospitalized and with consistent follow-up beginning 1-2 days after discharge.
 Nurse navigators make sure patients understand discharge instructions, which helps decrease the worry many feel upon returning home.
 Providing personalized care that continues for about a month, the CHF nurse navigator helps coordinate follow-up appointments and maintains contact with primary care physicians and other members of the care team, keeping everyone in the loop.
 The navigator checks in with patients every 7-10 days to ask how they are feeling and give them emotional support, even providing a number for them to call with questions or concerns.